Which city is cheaper, Stockholm or Saint Petersburg?

 Both Stockholm and Saint Petersburg are popular destinations to visit in the spring with plenty of activities.
 Also, many travelers come to Stockholm for the activities around the city and the natural beauty.

 It's quite cold in Saint Petersburg in the spring.
 Saint Petersburg is cooler than Stockholm in the spring.
-The temperature in Saint Petersburg is usually 4°C (40°F) in April, and Stockholm stays around 5°C (41°F).
+The daily temperature in Saint Petersburg averages around 4°C (40°F) in April, and Stockholm fluctuates around 5°C (41°F).

 Saint Petersburg usually receives around the same amount of sunshine as Stockholm during spring.
 Saint Petersburg gets 180 hours of sunny skies, while Stockholm receives 185 hours of full sun in the spring.